I Hate Annuities®

 Within the deferred and immediate annuity categories, additional categories exist, such as fixed annuities and variable annuities.

 Fixed annuities generally guarantee a certain interest rate.
-The payout is a fixed sum similar to a Certificate of Deposit (CD).
+The payout is a fixed sum similar to a certificate of deposit (CD).
 The value of your principal will not fluctuate based on market movements, but the rate of return is generally lower than other annuities.
-Also, the interest rate can change at the end of a pre-determined time frame, and in certain market conditions you may get a better rate from a CD.
+Also, the interest rate can change at the end of a predetermined time frame, and in certain market conditions you may get a better rate from a CD.

 High fees – A major issue we find with many annuities is they rarely have a single flat fee.
 Instead, they often have multiple fees that could add up over time to several percentage points, detracting from your money’s long-term return potential.
 If you require long-term portfolio growth, these fees could cripple your chances of meeting your longer-term financial goals.
 Some common fees of variable annuities include:

-And if you wish to add the guaranteed minimum death benefit or lifetime withdrawal benefit riders, you may face additional costs.
+And, if you wish to add the guaranteed minimum death benefit or lifetime withdrawal benefit riders, you may face additional costs.
 These costs are usually small percentage points, but they can make a huge difference in the long run.

 Unsure of any annuity features, annual fees or terminology in an annuity contract you are considering?
 Request your free copy of our educational guide Annuity Insights: Nine Questions Every Annuity Investor Should Ask today!

 Have you overlooked any of the risks mentioned here that could be associated with your annuity?
 Are you looking for a second opinion that won’t lead to the sale of a “better” annuity?
 If you own annuities in a portfolio of $500,000 or more and would like more in-depth guidance, we encourage you to contact us for a free consultation.
-Give us a call at 800-940-0182 to review your investment options.